 Gerald became a Christian in 2006 at UJ through eavesdropping while someone was sharing the gospel with his roommate.
 After being saved from Law to grace he went on to study theology at George Whitfield College.
 As a former Bloemfontein Celtics supporter, and being married to a philosopher, Keo, he is used to losing.
 He enjoys reading history on Facebook and Twitter.
 He hopes one day to include going to the gym as one of his hobbies.

 Born and bred in KwaZulu-Natal, Musa studied Civil Engineering in UKZN where he met his wife Masana and served in Christ Church Glenwood.
 He worked as an Engineer for 4 years before completing his BTh at George Whitefield College.
-In October his family got a little bigger with the birth of Ayabonga, their cute little baby boy.
+Near the end of his studies his family got a little bigger with the birth of Ayabonga, their cute little boy.
 Musa’s hobbies include binging on a good TV series, analysing politics and watching sports.

 Mvuselelo is a musician and singer who loves the Lord, his wife, Busa, and their three boys, Sihle, Nthando and Yami.
 He Joined the team at Hope Church in 2016 as our music director, and he has a passion to train worship team and music leaders.
 He is also an artist and has released an album called Bambelela.